Origins of Creeds Farm

 Our well-functioning Committee of Management meets one weeknight every 6 weeks and currently has 6 members.

 Christina is an insightful and outcomes focused leader motivated to help people and communities flourish.
 She’s worked in government and management consulting across a broad range of portfolios including organisational performance and development, strategy and planning, change management, communications and engagement, education and training and executive advice and support.
 She worked for Ombudsmen for over a decade in Australia and overseas.
+Her background is in law, investigations and dispute resolution.
 Christina values fairness, making a difference and social justice.
-Her background is in government, law, investigations and dispute resolution.
 Christina joined the Committee in 2018 and loves getting to know her local community better and supporting Creeds Farm Living and Learning Centre.
 Christina is also a mentor with Leadership Victoria and La Trobe University’s Career Ready Mentoring Program.